-If you are afraid of forgetting what you are going to say next, have cues and keywords to remind you of your message.
+If you’re afraid of forgetting what you’re going to say next, have cues and keywords to remind you of your message.
 You can even put these keywords on your slides to help you remember your next topic.
 They can be in the form of an acronym or short phrases that convey the gist of your topic.

 15. Be Yourself

-Finally, you should never try to be somebody else in front of other people.
-Your audience can forgive you for your initial nervousness.
-But they will surely be turned off when they sense your insincerity.
-The next time you get invited to a public speaking engagement, prepare for it and be yourself.
+Finally, you must never try to be somebody else in front of other people.
+Your audience can forgive you for your initial nervousness, but they will surely be turned off when they sense your insincerity.
+The next time you get invited to a public speaking engagement, prepare for it, and be yourself.

 Looking for more public speaking tips to improve your game?
 Check out this video from my Ted McGrath YouTube channel to discover 4 steps to win at public speaking:

 The bottom line of all the public speaking tips we discussed is practice!
 Grab every opportunity possible to gain public speaking experience.
 Don’t shy away from invitations to share your message with everyone.
-Through continuous practice, you will be able to improve your public speaking skills.
+Through continuous practice, you’ll be able to improve your public speaking skills.